MaxChip101/Pulse/README.md

 # Pulse
-A Program writen in Python to be able to manage files and do http requests and do mathematical equations and store variables with a Command Line Interface. more updates in the future
+A Program writen in Python to be able to: manage files, do http requests, do mathematical equations and store variables with a Command Line Interface. more updates in the future

 This project uses Http funtionality and could potentially be expliotable by local/online peers.
 Use Wisely, You Have Been Warned!